 Send all subscriptions to: Transactor, Subscriptions Department, 85 West Wilmot Street, Unit 10, Richmond Hill, Onlario, Canada, L4B 1K7, 416 764 5273.
 Note: Subscriptions are handled at this address ONLY.
 Subscriptions sent to our Buffalo address (above) will be forwarded to our Richmond Hill HQ.
-For best result, we acetors or buffalo address (above) will be forwarded to our Richmond Hill HQ.
-For best results, use postage paid card at center of magazine.
+For best results, use a action and a storage of mergeneous of the storage of th best results, use postage paid card at center of magazine.